agerro/indeviduals-website/content/posts/let-s_begin.md

 toc: false
 images:
 tags:
+  - Github
+  - actions
+  - AWS
+  - s3
+  - cloudfront
-  - untagged
+  - hugo
 ---

 This is the start of this blog

-- hugo doesn't chechin submodules from theme on actions
+## What I learned

+- hugo doesn't checkin clone theme repositories properly, so using submodule will actually save you a lot of confusion
-- actions: uses will mess you up a bit
+- GitHub Actions: the statement **uses** might mess you up a bit -
--